Touchstone Talks: Ep 3 - What's Your Number?

 at their financial plan,

-is most of their retirement
+as most of their retirement

 coming from exiting their business?